Find contents insurance quotes for shared housing

 In most cases, the same exclusions that apply to a standard contents insurance policy should also apply here, including:

-- Wear and tear: Any belongings that are damaged through general aging or wear and tear won’t be covered
+Wear and tear: Any belongings that are damaged through general ageing or wear and tear won’t be covered

 What else should I look out for with shared home contents insurance?